NOTAR: Development

 The use of directed air to provide anti-torque control had been tested as early as 1945 in the British Cierva W.9.
 During 1957, a Spanish prototype designed and built by Aerotecnica flew using exhaust gases from the turbine instead of a tail rotor.
 This model was designated as Aerotecnica AC-14.
+The Fiat 7005 used a pusher propeller that blew against a cascade of tail vanes at the rear of its fuselage.

 Development of the NOTAR system dates back to 1975, when engineers at Hughes Helicopters began concept development work.
 On December 17, 1981, Hughes flew an OH-6A fitted with NOTAR for the first time.
 The OH-6A helicopter (serial number 65-12917) was supplied by the U.S. Army for Hughes to develop the NOTAR technology and was the second OH-6 built by Hughes for the U.S. Army.
 A more heavily modified version of the prototype demonstrator first flew in March 1986 (by which time McDonnell Douglas had acquired Hughes Helicopters).
-The original prototype last flew in June 1986 and is now at the U.S. Army Aviation Museum in Fort Rucker, Alabama.
+The original prototype last flew in June 1986 and is now at the U.S. Army Aviation Museum in Fort Novosel, Alabama.

 A production model NOTAR 520N (N520NT) was later produced and first flew on May 1, 1990.
-It crashed on September 27, 1994, when it collided with an AH-64D while flying as a chase aircraft for the Apache.
+It collided with an Apache AH-64D and crashed on September 27, 1994 while flying as a chase aircraft for the Apache.

 Concept

 Although the concept took over three years to refine, the NOTAR system is simple in theory and works to provide some directional control using the Coandă effect.
 A variable pitch fan is enclosed in the aft fuselage section immediately forward of the tail boom and driven by the main rotor transmission.
 This fan forces low pressure air through two slots on the right side of the tailboom, causing the downwash from the main rotor to hug the tail boom, producing lift, and thus a measure of directional control.
 This is augmented by a direct jet thruster and vertical stabilisers.

-Benefits of the NOTAR system include increased safety (the tail rotor being vulnerable), and greatly reduced external noise as tail rotors on helicopters produce a lot of noise.
+Benefits of the NOTAR system include increased safety (the tail rotor being vulnerable), and greatly reduced external noise as tail rotors on helicopters produce much of the aircraft's sound.
 NOTAR-equipped helicopters are among the quietest helicopters certified by FAA.